allefeld/pytikz/tikz/tikz.md

 ## Function

-The module exposes the basic graphics functionality of TikZ, as covered in [Part III](https://pgf-tikz.github.io/pgf/pgfmanual.pdf#part.3) of the manual.
+The module exposes the basic graphics functionality of TikZ, as described in [Part III](https://pgf-tikz.github.io/pgf/pgfmanual.pdf#part.3) of the manual, except for some specialized functions with complex syntax (pics, graphs, matrices, trees).

 At its center is the class `Picture`.
 It primarily represents a [<code>tikzpicture</code> environment](https://pgf-tikz.github.io/pgf/pgfmanual.pdf#subsubsection.12.2.1), but also provides methods to create a complete LaTeX document and compile it in the background.
 Methods of the class serve mainly to insert TikZ commands into this environment, but also allow to load necessary TikZ libraries and LaTeX packages.

 LaTeX documents created by this package always contain a single `tikzpicture` environment, and the document is compiled in such a way that a PDF containing only that picture's bounding box is created.
 The picture can be directly displayed in a notebook, saved as a PDF, converted to PNG or SVG, and the resulting image file used in another application or again in LaTeX.
 It is also possible to show the TikZ code corresponding to the picture and copy & paste it into a LaTeX document of your own.